addania/coding/src/pages/CSS.md

 text-transform: capitalize;
 }
 ```
 > Text cursive.
 Note, this does not mean italics.
-Cursive only emulates handwriting
+Cursive only emulates hand-writing
 ```
 .cursive {
 font-family: cursive;